-As of June 30, 2011, the School District had total outstanding bond principal of \$134,695,000.
+As of June 30, 2012, the School District had total outstanding bond principal of \$131,090,000.
 More detailed information about our long-term liabilities is included in the notes to basic financial statements beginning on page 55.
+Since no new debt was issued this year, the amount is down from last year by the amount of principal paid on existing debt.